Manish4567jkl/Sim8085-COA/README.md

 # Sim8085-COA ----->
-## Repository for all Computer organization and architecture codes from lab and tutorial
+## Repository for all Computer organization and architecture code from lab using 8085 microprocessor and xilinx ise.